prunkdump/GNUVario-TTGO-T5-website-EN/_tutorials/case.md

 {% include tutoimg.md name="IMG_8834.JPG" %}
 {% include tutoimg.md name="IMG_8835.JPG" %}

+The MS5611 barometer soldered on the CJMCU-117 is very sensitive to sunlight.
+Put a small piece of foam or neoprene on the CJMCU-117 to protect it from direct sunlight that could pass through the case buttons.

+**Be careful** to calculate the thickness correctly so as not to damage the components when the case is closed.
+{% include tutoimg.md name = "Mousse MS5611.jpg"%}

 Check that the case closes properly. **Do not apply too much pressure!** You can place the screws.
 {% include tutoimg.md name="IMG_8836.JPG" %}
 {% include tutoimg.md name="IMG_8837.JPG" %}
 {% include tutoimg.md name="IMG_8838.JPG" %}

-You can replace the screen if necessary. **Gently peel off the double side and replace the screen carefully and do not apply too much pressure!**
+You can replace the screen if necessary. **Gently peel off the double side and replace the screen carefully and do not apply too much pressure!** The simplest is to use a cutter blade on which you will have put a few drops of alcohol to dissolve the glue.
-{% include tutoimg.md name="IMG_8842.JPG" %}
+{% include tutoimg.md name="cutter.jpeg" %}
 {% include tutoimg.md name="IMG_8843.JPG" %}

 Finish by placing the speaker at the bottom of the support and closing the case.
 {% include tutoimg.md name="IMG_8839.JPG" %}
 {% include tutoimg.md name="IMG_8844.JPG" %}

-Your GnuVario is finished
+Your GnuVario-e is finished
-1. Charge the battery until it is full.
-2. Copy the files from the RootSD folder to the root of the SD card and insert it into the connector on the left.
-3. Update the variometer via the USB port.
-4. Power on the Gnuvario-E.
-5. Wait a few seconds, a beep sounds and the screen lights up.
-6. If that doesn't work, check your welds.
-{% include tutoimg.md name="20190727_122628b.jpg" %}